How to start a business from home

 As a business, you have a workplace - even if it's your home and you're the only worker in it.
 ACC provides cover for workplace accidents.
 You'll need to register with ACC and pay a levy.

 After you have completed registrations, you'll need to apply for any business licences and permits.
-The licences and permites that you require vary depending on your type of business.
+The licences and permits that you require vary depending on your type of business.
 Some licences include:

-- Health licence: Depending on your local authority, you may need a licence that lets the government know you're oeprating with healthy standards.
+- Health licence: Depending on your local authority, you may need a licence that lets the government know you're operating with healthy standards

 It’s a good idea to review your home-based business insurance needs.
 Typical insurance includes property, vehicle, public and professional liability, business continuity, key person and shareholder protection insurance.